TheOdinProject/curriculum/react/more-react-concepts/managing-state-with-context-api/managing-state-with-context-api.md

 ![](imgs/00.png)

 You have a counter in the header that displays the number of items currently in the cart.
-How you'll add items to the cart is through the "Add to Cart" button.
+You can add items to the cart through the "Add to Cart" button.

 For the examples below, we will omit the routing that we did in the project and other components that are not necessary for our examples.
-We will just look at it by the structure to reduce the code.
+We will just look at the code relevant to this lesson.

-As we already know, if we want the state to persist and be shared between components, what we want to do is to [Lift the state up](https://beta.reactjs.org/learn/sharing-state-between-components) to a common ancestor/parent.
+As we already know, if we want the state to persist and be shared between components, what we want to do is to [Lift the state up](https://react.dev/learn/sharing-state-between-components) to a common ancestor/parent.

 Our application code might look like this: